bilingual-MET/hybrid/README.md

 # Hybrid Architecture for Labelling Bilingual Māori-English Tweets

-This repository contains code used for developing a hybrid architecture.
-This depositary provide only a sample data for demo.
+This repository contains the code that was used to develop a hybrid architecture for labelling bilingual Māori-English tweets.
+A small sample file is provided for demonstration purposes, along with code for downloading additional tweets.

 ## Architecture